azariah001/phantom-web/README.md

 # Phantom Web

 Phantom Web is a Node.js based web wrapper for [phantom](//github.com/jhead/phantom) by [jhead](//github.com/jhead).
 Phantom is a server repeater project that allows console players on Xbox and Playstation (note: as per jhead there is no support for Switch at time of publishing) to access custom Bedrock servers (also known as PE on some platforms).
-Phantom Web was built to a specific spec that allows deployment of Raspberry Pi's as configure once deploy anywhere server repeaters, great if you're hosting servers for friends and especially helpful if you have a mix of platforms and want an easy solution.
-What follows are instructions that will allow you to meet this spec using this project.
-The web UI also allows for relatively easy editing and configuration of additional servers by the end user should it become desirable.
+Phantom Web was built to a specific spec that allows deployment of Raspberry Pi's as configure, once deploy anywhere, server repeaters.
+They're great if you're hosting servers for friends and especially helpful if you have a mix of platforms and want an easy solution.
+What follows are instructions that will allow you to meet the spec that guided the development of this project.
+The web UI also allows for easy editing and configuration of additional servers by the end user should it become desirable.

 #### Familiar UI
 ![Welcome Page](public/images/screenshots/welcome-page.png)

-##### Intuitive controls just click to start/stop servers.
+##### Intuitive controls, just click your server to start/stop the connection.

 <div>
   <img src="public/images/screenshots/add-server.png" style="display: inline-block" width="49.5%" />
   <img src="public/images/screenshots/edit-server.png" style="display: inline-block" width="49.5%" />
 </div>

+##### All server configurations that you add are saved in a JSON config file and if you check the Auto option they will automatically start at boot.

 ## Getting Started